highlycaffeinated/highlycaffeinated.github.io/_drafts/the-breweries.md

 ---
-title: Breweries of the GDMBR
+title: GDMBR - The Breweries
+category: biking
 ---

 What's the perfect reward for a long, tiring day in the saddle?
 Why a delicious hand-crafted ale, of course!
 It's a long ride and I'll certainly be needing refreshments along the way.
 The question is: where to find them.
 Where are the micro-breweries along the route?
 Surely someone has already made a handy list.